Orange-OpenSource/casskop/helm/cassandra-operator/readme.md

 ### Install of the CRD

-By default, the chart will install via a helm hook the Casskop CRD, but this installation is global for the whole cluster, and you may deploy a chart with an existing CRD already deployed.
+By default, the chart will install the Casskop CRD, but this installation is global for the whole cluster, and you may deploy a chart with an existing CRD already deployed.

 In that case you can get an error like :